 There can only be three cards to a row which ensures that everyone ends up taking a row at some point.
 When the rows are all claimed, a new round begins.

-The aim is to collect no more than three color sets.
-Any additional color will cost you points.
+The aim is to collect no more than three colour sets.
+Any additional colour will cost you points.

-The jokers allow you to match easily, and +2 get you sure points which come in handy if things don’t turn out right in terms of color collection.
+The jokers allow you to match easily, and +2 get you sure points that come in handy if things don’t turn out right in terms of colour collection.

 The round ends when only a few cards remain in the deck.
-The three-color stacks get you points, while other colors reduce them.
+The three-colour stacks get you points, while other colours reduce them.

-The first card in a color gets you +1 point; second card +2 points, and so on.
+The first card in a colour gets you +1 point; the second card +2 points, and so on.
 The player with the highest point wins.

 Coloretto card game has many variations that can be taken advantage of when there are only two players and can spice things up for them.

 Deal ten cards to each player, and take the top four from the remaining pile and put them face up to form the playing rows.